mametur/restful-courses/project-planing/development-stragy.md

 - import express framework
 - import fs module
 - write logic to show all list on the terminal or postman

+## 1. POST courses

+**As a site visitor, I want to be able to post new object from postman and render it on the terminal or localhost with the other lists.**

+This user story has been developed through a branch called 'post'.

+> Assign to **Gelila Ali*

+### Node.js

+- import express framework
+- import fs module
+- import joi framework
+- write logic to post a new list on the postman